PocketLab-Studio/Spendly-legal/TERMS_OF_SERVICE.md

 ## Governing Law

-These Terms are governed by the laws of **[Your Country/State - add before publishing]**, without regard to conflict of law provisions.
+These Terms are governed by the laws of **South Korea**, without regard to conflict of law provisions.

-Any disputes will be resolved in the courts of **[Your Jurisdiction - add before publishing]**.
+Any disputes will be resolved in the courts of **South Korea**.

 ## Severability